Terms and Conditions

 5.1 If you wish to cancel your expedition, we ask that you notify your Travel Agent or our expedition sales team immediately in writing.
 Cancellation will take effect upon receipt by Aurora Expeditions of your written notice.

-5.2 If the cancellation is made more than 90 days prior to the expedition departure date, you will forfeit your deposit.
-If cancellation is made less than 90 days prior to the expedition departure date, you will be liable to pay the full price of the expedition.
-However, in either situation, Aurora Expeditions will consider any request by you to transfer the deposit paid towards a deposit to a subsequent expedition.
+5.2 If the cancellation is made more than 90 days prior to the expedition departure date, you will forfeit your Deposit paid by you to Aurora Expeditions.
+If cancellation is made less than 90 days prior to the expedition departure date, you will be liable to pay the full price of the expedition within 7 days of providing your notice of cancellation to Aurora Expeditions.
+However, in either situation, Aurora Expeditions will consider any request by you to transfer the Deposit paid towards a deposit to a subsequent expedition.
 Whether or not Aurora Expeditions agrees to any such request will depend upon applicable circumstances, including availability and other factors.
 The decision as to whether or not to agree will be made by Aurora Expeditions at its absolute discretion.
 If Aurora Expeditions shall agree to such a request, you will be liable to pay a fee of $500 per passenger (in the currency of your expedition) to cover administrative and associated costs and you will also be liable to pay any additional price for the subsequent expedition.
-The transfer of the deposit is only valid on expeditions that depart within 12 months from the date of the original proposed departure date.
+The transfer of the Deposit is only valid on expeditions that depart within 24 months from the date of the original proposed departure date.
 Only one transfer of deposit to another expedition is permitted.

 6. Special Requests or Requirements